dfornis/dfornis.github.io/_projects/datacenter-tracker.md

   >
 </figure>

-## Capacity interpretation and derived load estimates
+## Capacity interpretation and derived estimates

 Capacity figures reported for data center projects are heterogeneous.
 A reported MW value may refer to nameplate grid-connection capacity, IT load, an incremental expansion, full campus build-out potential, or backup generation capacity.
 These concepts are classified using `capacity_type`.
 The tracker stores the original reported figure as `reported_capacity_mw`.
 This value is extracted from press releases, media reports, permitting documents, or company material.
 Where possible, it is translated into a harmonized IT-side estimate: